SUM

 -

-This data set shows the sectors of opportunity that appear in maps 2-9, 4-1 to 4-19 and 4-21 to 4-102 of the Urban and Mobility Plan 2050 (PUM).
-They are divided between the programs and special urban planning plans (PPU) in force, for other sectors of opportunity according to the impact scale (neighborhood or metropolitan) and according to whether they are planned or to be planned.
-The data can also be consulted on the interactive map of the City of Montreal's [Urban and Mobility Plan 2050] (https://experience.arcgis.com/experience/056d776e719c45f29a8906d532fa2c5f).
-Warning In case of discrepancy between the data presented here and the mapping presented in the PUM, the PUM mapping takes precedence (see regulation 24-017).**This third party metadata element was translated using an automated translation tool (Amazon Translate).**
+This data set presents the large pericentric commercial complexes with potential for redevelopment that appear in map 2-16 of the Urban and Mobility Plan 2050 (PUM).
+They are divided between those located in a planned or planned opportunity sector and those located outside an opportunity sector.
+The data can also be consulted on the interactive map of the City of Montreal's 2050 Urban and Mobility Plan. (https://experience.arcgis.com/experience/056d776e719c45f29a8906d532fa2c5f) Warning In case of discrepancy between the data presented here and the mapping presented in the PUM, the PUM mapping takes precedence (see regulation 24-017).**This third party metadata element was translated using an automated translation tool (Amazon Translate).**

 Arctic SDI catalogue